The whale shark is the largest non-cetacean animal in the world, and is an attraction in Kenya.

 In Kiswahili the whale shark is called “papa shillingi”, which can be translated as “shark covered by Shellini.

-The video linked from You Tube posted by Volker Bassen shows the wonderful Kenya seafloor and the work of the East African Whale Shark Trust, an organization very ative to the study and conservation of this important species. http://www.giantsharks.org/
+The video linked from You Tube posted by Volker Bassen shows the wonderful Kenya seafloor and the work of the East African Whale Shark Trust, an organization very ative to the study and conservation of this important species.
+For more info see http://www.giantsharks.org/